Tucson Democrat Regina Romero enters race for mayor

-Tucson City Councilwoman Regina Romero officially jumped into the mayoral race on Tuesday, telling supporters she is excited to lead the city in a new direction.
+Tucson City Councilwoman Regina Romero officially jumped into the mayoral race Wednesday, telling supporters she is excited to lead the city in a new direction.

 The announcement by the Tucson Democrat ends rumors swirling inside political circles that the three-term councilwoman would formally enter the race, spurred by the surprise announcement last month that Mayor Jonathan Rothschild would not run for a third term.